What is Free & Open-Source software (FOSS)?

 Killer Camera Rigs that You Can Build by Dan Selakovich

-My main workstation is Windows 7.
+My main workstation is Windows 10.
 I keep it disconnected from the internet so it never updates itself without my knowledge and so there’s no chance of it catching a virus.
-I have Windows 7 laptop I use for internet.
-I plan on updating the laptop to Windows 10 soon.
+I have a laptop I use for internet.
 I also have 2 Mac Minis that I use as a small renderfarm when I need it.

-At various studios over the years, I’ve worked on Macs, Windows machines, and Linux (Suse) machines.
+At various studios over the years, I’ve worked on Macs, Windows machines, and Linux (Suse OS) machines.
 They’ve all locked up, crashed, and had their weird quirks.
 They’ve all also worked just fine, and we always got the job done.

-I’ve used Boxx Technologies workstations since about 2006.
-My current computer has Dual Xeon X5650 2.66GHz (Six core) processors, 108 GB of RAM, an Nvidia GeForce GTX Titan X graphics card, many internal and external hard drives, a Wacom Intuos 6×8 tablet, and an HP 2710 monitor.
+My current computer has an Intel Core i9 10850K CPU at 3.60GHz (10 cores), 128 GB of RAM, an Nvidia GeForce RTX 3080 (Founders Edition) graphics card, many internal and external hard drives, a Wacom Intuos 6×8 tablet, and a Benq PD2700u monitor.

-Can I use the free stuff from OpenVisual FX in commercial projects?
+Can you use the free stuff from OpenVisual FX in commercial projects?

 Absolutely, use it for whatever you like, commercial or not.
 And no need to credit me, either.
 Have fun!